atirson/atirson/README.md

 My name is Atirson Fabiano, I'm 20 years old and I love everything about technology.
 At the moment I'm focusing my studies on Node, React and React Native with Typescript.
 You can find out more about my experiences at my **[Linkedin](https://www.linkedin.com/in/atirson-fabiano/)**.

-Currently I'm living in Anápolis, Goiás - Brazil but in the future I want to have new experiences and live in other countries like Canada, Ireland etc. In my free time I love reading books (Sherlock Holmes is my favorite kkkk), practicing Karate and watching series/movies.
+Currently I'm living in Anápolis, Goiás - Brazil but in the future I want to have new experiences and live in other countries like Canada, Ireland etc. In my free time I love reading books (Sherlock Holmes is my favorite rsrsrs), practicing Karate and watching series/movies.

 I'm open to learning new languages, meeting new people and sharing knowledge.
 <br>